amirhamidi2001/tablogenix-ecommerce/README.md

 - Order status management, review moderation, and contact message inbox
 - User management with role and verification controls

+### 📝 A Built-In Blog
+- Full posts & categories — Each post has a title, cover image, author, excerpt, and category
+- Featured & related posts — A hero section highlights one featured post
+- Comments & engagement — Readers can leave comments with optional website links.

 ---

 ## 🏗️ Tech Stack